greghesp/assistant-relay/readMe.md

 Once you have downloaded your client secret file, copy it to the root folder of this project.

+Open your command prompt in the Assistant Relay directory, and run:

+    npm run build-config

-Open config.json and replace the users with your name, including the extension into the keyFile value like the example below.
-You can add multiple users, however ensure that each user has correctly configured their Google account so that it is linked with your Google Home devices.
+This will add your chosen name and associated client secret into the config file You can add multiple users, however ensure that each user has correctly configured their Google account so that it is linked with your Google Home devices.

-      {
-        "users" : {
-          "user1": "user1_client_secret.json",
-          "user": "user2_client_secret.json"
-        },
-        "language": "en-US"
-      }

 ## Running the Relay